ArtinTheCoder/Spawner-Godot-Plugin/README.md

 ﻿# Spawner

 >Make an issue on github if you want to add anything or report a bug.
-Lastly, this is the first plugin I made so please don't expect much :)

-## 🔧 Installation Steps
+Also thanks to micycle8778 for their customizable packed scene [script](https://github.com/micycle8778/customizable-packed-scene/tree/master)

 1. **Download the project files.**
 2. Move the `spawner` folder into your `/addons` folder inside your Godot project.